LinkyChain/LinkyChain-Chat/README.md

     The server will be running at `http://localhost:4723`.

 5.  **Enjoy the chat\! 🎉**
     Open your browser and navigate to `http://localhost:4723`.
-Enter a username and start chatting in a secure and fun environment.
+Enter and start chatting in a secure and fun environment.

 ## Contributing 🤝